 Editor’s note: If you haven’t heard, Chervon acquired the Skil and Skilsaw brands, so look for some brand new tools to come out in 2017 and beyond.

 Skilsaw Magnesium Sidewinder First Impressions

 The most noticeable first impression is the change in name graphics.
-The upper guard prominently displays a block, vintage looking font brand name, SKILSAW.
-I did some quick research and found this throwback look doesn’t actually mimic any previous style from the past, but successfully harkens a time when quality and durability was a more significant part of the tool landscape.
-It’s actually part of the redefined Skilsaw brand identity Beyond the name, all of the scales, numbers and other letters are prominently raised and clear for easy viewing.
+The upper guard prominently displays a block, vintage-looking font brand name, SKILSAW.
+I did some quick research and found this throwback look doesn’t actually mimic any previous style from the past but successfully harkens a time when quality and durability were a more significant part of the tool landscape.
+It’s actually part of the redefined Skilsaw brand identity Beyond the name, all of the scales, numbers, and other letters are prominently raised and clear for easy viewing.
 This observation gave me a good impression that I’d have more control over what I needed the saw to do.

 Skilsaw SPT67WM-22 Build Quality and Notable Features

 All the exposed metal surfaces on the Skilsaw SPT67WM-22 magnesium sidewinder are comprised of—you guessed it…magnesium.
 Rather than stamped cold, or hot rolled metal compounds that tend to flex, the magnesium construction provides a more rigid and relatively lightweight solution.
 Speaking of weight, this version of the Skilsaw Pro lineup is not one of the upcoming lightweight models.
 It is, however, the same weight (8.8 lbs) as another large brand name’s “lightweight” saw.